 In private laboratories

 Numerous private veterinary laboratories operate in the field of animal production, companion animals and food safety.
-They are involved in the diagnosis and monitoring of animal diseases, but also the hygiene of farms.
+Some of these laboratories are COFRAC accredited and are involved in the diagnosis and monitoring of animal diseases, but also the hygiene of farms.

 Different private laboratory organizations exist: